winglang/wing/rfcs/story-resource-free-todo-app.md

 While **Wing Console** is running in the background, it watches the .w file src dir for changes, recompile the application and updates the view in real time.

-In the Console, the developer can see the `TaskList` resource as a box.
-If he clicks through into this resource, he can see that it includes a Bucket and a Counter.
-He can see a number that represents the current value of the counter (initially 0).
+In the Console, the developer can see the  bucket, the counter and the functions as resources.
+The developer can activate the functions and see the how the bucket files are created and the counter is incremented, the console also presents the logs

 Next to the `TaskList` resource (at the root of the app), we can see the testing `cloud.Function` and by clicking on the functions, tests are executed and logs and events appear in the event view.